clarkgrg/my-portfolio/README.md

-# my-portfolio
+# Greg Clark's Portfolio

-This is my professional portfolio
+This is my professional portfolio is uses AWS and ReactJS